mk324234/AtomS3-Lite-tvbgone/README.md

 You can use this tool to easy burn the AtomS3-TV-B-Gone.bin

 ## compatibility with AtomS3
 The code (and *.bin File) is not working on the AtomS3 (with 0,85" TFT).
-However, if you remove all neopixel related code line it should work on the AtomS3 to.
+However, if you remove all neopixel related code lines it should work on the AtomS3 too.

 ## Hardware